Figured I'd start this thread too since it's a new year and Wrestle Kingdom is coming up.

 innnnnnnnteresting. the big problem here is that there is no way i can get my gf into this so it's gonna be a guilty pleasure and go on forever... so i guess i'll get through this WK14 show with your notes in tow and see if it moves me.
 Thanks for the obsessive and neat primer, i'm a sucker for that stuff.

-― the serious avant-garde universalist right now (forksclovetofu), Wednesday, 6 January 2021 00:51 (three months ago) link
+― the serious avant-garde universalist right now (forksclovetofu), Wednesday, 6 January 2021 00:51 (eight months ago) link

 okay, i loved the "Dad match"

-― the serious avant-garde universalist right now (forksclovetofu), Wednesday, 6 January 2021 04:21 (three months ago) link
+― the serious avant-garde universalist right now (forksclovetofu), Wednesday, 6 January 2021 04:21 (eight months ago) link

 Forks, if you are starting to find interest in pro wrestling and want something a bit “easier” to watch with the girlfriend, AEW is in English and has a lot of stars from NJPW.
 It is run like an old territory (even some of the managers are four horseman) and the storylines are quite easy to follow, with feuds that really go somewhere, often to big old school fights like dog collar matches.
 The recent Winter is Coming episode is a good place if you felt like getting back into American pro wrestling, featuring a lot of people’s favourite New Japan star Kenny Omega in the title match.